aamnah/LightPaper-BlackboardTheme/README.md

-# Custom theme for LightPaper
+# Blackboardish
 My custom theme for [LightPaper](http://lightpaper.42squares.in/) markdown editor for Mac.
+The colors are _heavily inspired_ from TextMate’s Blackboard syntax theme.

 ### Adding Custom Themes to LightPaper